georgebarwood/pdf/README.md

 # pdf
 C# software to write PDF files

-This is intended to be a small, simple but extensible library to allow for PDF files to be written.
+This is intended to be a small, simple but extensible library to allow PDF files to be written.

 The basic functionality supports multi-column layout and the standard fonts.